Skip to main content

 Questions about Nationwide and the transfer

 Nationwide offers a wide range of banking products and services, including mortgages, current accounts, personal loans, credit cards and business savings accounts.
-In October 2024, Virgin Money became part of the Nationwide group.
+In October 2024, Virgin Money became part of the Nationwide group and on 2 April 2026, Virgin Money’s business transferred to Nationwide.

-After the transfer you’ll legally be a Nationwide customer, but the name of your account(s) will remain as ‘Virgin Money’ and ‘Clydesdale’ for now.
+As a result of the transfer you’re now legally a Nationwide customer, but the name of your account(s) remains as ‘Virgin Money’ and ‘Clydesdale’ for now.

-You won’t notice any difference in your day-to-day banking.
-Our contact details will stay the same and you don't need to do anything differently.
+You won’t notice any difference in your day-to-day banking as a result of the transfer.
+Our contact details are the same and you don’t need to do anything differently.

 As part of the longer-term plan, the name of your account(s) will change to ‘Nationwide’.
 We will contact you before that happens, to give you more information.

-No. There will be no immediate changes to the branch network or the way you bank with us because of the transfer of Virgin Money's business to Nationwide.
-Currently Nationwide and Virgin Money branches operate separately and will continue to do so for some time.
+No. There are no immediate changes to the branch network or the way you bank with us because of the transfer of Virgin Money’s business to Nationwide.
+Currently, Nationwide and Virgin Money branches operate separately and will continue to do so for some time.

-The ‘Branch Promise’ covers both businesses, which means that Nationwide will keep both Nationwide and Virgin Money branches open wherever you’ll find them today.
-It was recently announced that the Branch Promise will be extended until at least the start of 2030.
+The ‘Branch Promise’ covers both businesses, which means that Nationwide will keep both Nationwide and Virgin Money branches open wherever you’ll find them today, until at least the start of 2030.
 For more information about Nationwide’s Branch Promise, please visit nationwide.co.uk/branch-promise.
-Link opens in a new window

 If a change impacts you, we’ll give you plenty of notice and explain what it means to you.